Drama Scholarships will be awarded at Year 7, Year 9 and Sixth Form to pupils, both external and internal, who show an

 The application process is as follows:

 1) Pupils wishing to apply for a Drama Scholarship should complete the application form.

-b.
-Provide a scrap book or portfolio of their drama experiences to date including references from their drama teachers/drama clubs to be sent via We Transfer to the Registrar (email address above.)
+2) The week before the Drama assessments, potential Drama Scholars should provide a scrap book or portfolio of their drama experiences to date including references from their drama teachers/drama clubs to be sent via We Transfer to the Registrar at firstname.lastname@example.org

-c.
-Finally, all potential Drama scholars will be invited to an informal interview over Zoom with the Head of Drama to talk through their portfolio's, experiences and motivations.
+4)During the Assessment morning, drama scholarship applicants will have an informal interview with the Head of Drama to talk through their portfolios, experiences and motivations.

 The Head of Drama is happy to discuss scholarship applications and answer any questions at any time.